 Education can help you heal and prepare yourself for the next time you meet someone.
 Learn more about gaslighting and how gaslighters "love-bomb" you at the beginning of a relationship.
 They put you on a pedestal, and then they devalue you.

 Know the red flags of gaslighting for the next time you meet someone.
 That doesn't mean that you did anything to cause gaslighting behavior — that behavior is all on the gaslighter.
 Gaslighters tend to prey upon people who care about others.
 That is a beautiful trait you have — there is nothing wrong with you opening your heart to others.
 Just do it now with an added layer of protection.
-To learn more about red flags of gaslighting/narcissism, see 11 Warning Signs of Gaslighting.
+(For more, see 11 Warning Signs of Gaslighting.)

 You can rebuild — and your life will be better than ever.

 Watch the podcast version of this post: